Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-a-detail-data-fetching-screen-in-flutter.md

   - flutter
 ---

-In today's article, I want to show you a combination of a couple of elements to create a functional app in Flutter.
+In today's article, I want to show you a combination of elements to create a functional app in Flutter.

 The basis of this application will be the [Anime app in Flutter](https://daily-dev-tips.com/posts/top-anime-shows-flutter-app/) we built a couple of days ago.
 But then we'll use the option to [send data to a new screen](https://daily-dev-tips.com/posts/sending-data-to-a-new-screen-in-flutter/) to get a detailed episode list per anime series.
 Lastly, we top it off by [moving these pages to their widgets in Flutter](https://daily-dev-tips.com/posts/how-to-import-a-local-widget-in-flutter/).

-Making the result look like this example below.
+I am making the result look like the example below.

 <video autoplay loop muted playsinline>
   <source src="https://res.cloudinary.com/daily-dev-tips/video/upload/q_auto/anime-detail_mtavll.webm" type="video/webm" />